rafaftahsin/devops-doc/module-8/2-class-2.md

 docker run -it -v $(pwd):/app --network=host ubuntu
 ```

-Now, those who didn't give much attention to the last class, মুড়ি খান ... ভাতের উপর চাপ কমান ... google yourself and discover WTH is `-v` and `-p` is or go over the last class video.

 Ok.
 After we run above command, our terminal will be attached to container's terminal.
 We have our repository linked at `/app` location inside the container and we also have exposed container's 8080 port and mapped the port to host's 8080 port.

 ### Step 2 : Install dependencies